Performance Under Pressure: The Webinar

 What has been the impact on performance of Covid-19 and remote working?
-This short video shows the views of 120 executives captured during virtual pitstops hosted with Smurfit Executive Development UCD and a number of Growth Pitstop’s international clients and partners in the US, UK, Ireland and France between July 1 and August 24 this year.
+This short video shows the views of 120 leaders captured during virtual pitstops hosted with Smurfit Executive Development UCD and a number of Growth Pitstop’s international clients and partners in the US, UK, Ireland and France between July 1 and August 24 this year.

-Despite the pressure on performance, one in 4 managers (25%) sees their team as operating at or close to peak performance (70%+).
+- Despite the pressure on performance, one in 4 managers (25%) sees their team as operating at or close to peak performance (70%+).

-Every 2nd manager (50%) is concerned about some aspect of focus and alignment.
+- Every 2nd manager (50%) is concerned about some aspect of focus and alignment.
 Clarity of direction beyond the next 3 months is required to keep teams engaged.

-1 in 4 managers (25%) see availability of resources as a key performance loss at this time.
+- 1 in 4 managers (25%) see availability of resources as a key performance loss at this time.

-More than 1 in 3 managers (38%) are concerned with getting their teams set-up to get the work done.
+- More than 1 in 3 managers (38%) are concerned with getting their teams set-up to get the work done.
 But getting the right people in the right roles and doing the right work in the right way has become more complex.

-Most managers (78%) point to four performance dynamics (cultural – behavioural factors) as most important at this time, including: Trust & Respect and Discipline and Persistence.
+- Most managers (78%) point to four performance dynamics (cultural – behavioural factors) as most important at this time, including: Trust & Respect and Discipline and Persistence.

 Where to turn for inspiration when performance is under pressure?
 Well, perhaps the performance-obsessed arena of Formula One™.
-Here we leverage ideas and principles from the racetrack for success in the executive suite at this time of chaos and uncertainty.
+Here we leverage ideas and principles from the racetrack for success in the leader suite at this time of chaos and uncertainty.
 In particular the concept of effective mid-race adjustment to sustain performance under pressure.

 Want to know more about the Pitstop process, & model?
 Start your exploration here.